Frequently Asked Questions FAQs

 Slot Allocation Process Questions

-When do the summer and winter scheduling periods begin?
+When do the summer and winter periods of slot allocation begin?

 (xls) of the Worldwide Slots Guidelines - WSG

-contains a complete list of schedules facilitated (Level 2) and coordinated (Level 3) airports along with the TTY and e-mail contacts for the schedules facilitators/coordinators responsible for each airport.
+contains a complete list of facilitated (Level 2) and coordinated (Level 3) airports along with the TTY and e-mail contacts for the facilitators/coordinators responsible for each airport.

 Who do I contact, if I wish to commence operations to a Non-Coordinated airport (Level 1)?

-Who do I contact, if I wish to operate to a Schedules Facilitated airport (Level 2)?
+Who do I contact, if I wish to operate to a Facilitated airport (Level 2)?

 When can I expect to receive confirmation of the historic slots held by my airline at various airports?